Updated: Mar 5

 Kizer started her fitness journey in 2008 and found that being healthy took a combination of eating well and exercising.

 “I focused more on functional fitness and eventually started eating well,” said Kizer.
 “When I first started, I would eat like Reese’s cups for dinner and would just be starving.”

-She eventually began weekly meal prepping for herself and her husband, and by word of mouth “accidentally” started her business- which has grown exponentially throughout the years.
-In her new office, she even plans to start teaching meal prep classes in the COVID-19-free-future.
+Kizer eventually began weekly meal prepping for herself and her husband, and by word of mouth “accidentally” started her business- which has grown exponentially throughout the years.
+In her new office, she even plans to start teaching meal prep classes in the COVID-19-free future.

-Obesity is a growing problem in America, one that is exacerbated in the Appalachian Mountain Region.
-As COVD-19 continues to spread across the U.S. and the region, more precautions need to be taken in order to contain both problems - an idea that sounds good on paper - paper blowing through the wind and on fire.
+Obesity is a growing problem in America, one that is exacerbated in Appalachia.
+As COVID-19 continues to spread across the U.S. and the region, more precautions need to be taken in order to contain both problems - an idea that sounds good on paper - paper blowing through the wind and on fire.